Anant/example-apache-spark-and-datastax-astra/Connect/README.md

 ## Step 5: Run Spark-Shell and connect to our Astra database
 1. If not already: `cd spark-3.0.1-bin-hadoop2.7`
 2. Insert your specific Astra database name into the `{your-db-name}` spots; as well as, insert the `{master-url}` for the master url.
-To the find the master url in Gitpod, open port `8080` in a new browser and copy it paste it into the designated spot below.
+To the find the master url in Gitpod, open port `8080` in a new browser and copy and paste it into the designated spot below.
 Additionally, insert your crendentials at the designated username and password spots.
 ~~~
 ./bin/spark-shell --packages com.datastax.spark:spark-cassandra-connector_2.12:3.0.0 \
 --master {master-url} \